-We are following up with Bangladesh Accord and RSC who are doing regular inspections for fire, electrical and building safety in our supply base factories and also conducting Occupation Safety Trainings for all the workers to understand the safety requirements and raise concerns to report against unsafe workplace safety.

-During 2021, NEXT has maintained its full support for the Bangladesh Accord as it has transferred its operations into the RMG Sustainability Council (RSC).
+- We are following up with Bangladesh Accord and RSC who are doing regular inspections for fire, electrical and building safety in our supply base factories and also conducting Occupation Safety Trainings for all the workers to understand the safety requirements and raise concerns to report against unsafe workplace safety. - NEXT has maintained its full support for the Bangladesh Accord as it has transferred its operations into the RMG Sustainability Council (RSC).
 The RSC, of which NEXT was an initial signatory, now includes representation from brands, unions and RMG manufacturers and has commenced managing the workplace safety programmes at the 1600+ Bangladesh Readymade Garment factories previously covered under the Bangladesh Accord.
 The RSC's work will include factory inspections, remediation monitoring, safety training and an independent health and safety complaints mechanism available to workers in RMG factories.
-The agreed goal of the RMG Sustainability Council (RSC) is to eventually cover all RMG exporting garment factories globally.
+The agreed goal of the RMG Sustainability Council (RSC) is to eventually cover all RMG exporting garment factories globally. - We are a signatory to the Pakistan Accord for 2023.